logandehning/Docker-Splunk/README.md

 ## 4. The BOTS Challenge

 #### Question 1
-Question: This is a simple question to get you familiar with submitting answers.
+This is a simple question to get you familiar with submitting answers.
 What is the name of the company that makes the software that you are using for this competition?
 Answer guidance: A six-letter word with no punctuation.

 Process: This is just a sample question designed to let player know how the CTF works.

 Answer: splunk

 #### Question 200
-Question: List out the IAM users that accessed an AWS service (successfully or unsuccessfully) in Frothly's AWS environment.
+List out the IAM users that accessed an AWS service (successfully or unsuccessfully) in Frothly's AWS environment.

 Process: